aang114/message-tracker/README.md

 To prevent data races, a read-write mutex is used.
 A read-write mutex was used rather than a normal mutex to allow concurrent reading.

 Since performance is critical, a doubly linked list was chosen instead of alternatives (such as Go slices) since it has a better time complexity for the addition, deletion and get operations.
-Furthermore, it has the same time complexity as alternatives such as Go slices for retrieving all messages - although it may be slower in practice.
+Furthermore, it has the same time complexity as alternatives such as Go slices for retrieving all messages (although it may be slower in practice).
 However, since I assumed that the first 3 operations would require greater performance and would be called more often, a doubly linked list was chosen.

 ### Addition, Deletion and Get